gitfrage/guitarspecs/README.md

 #### Other Rare Variants

- - Wrap-Around (the strings are installed through the front side of the bridge and wrapped around the bridge-tailpiece combo)
+ - Wrap-Around (bridge-tailpiece combo - the strings are installed through the front side and wrapped around)
  - Jazzmaster®
  - Jaguar®
  - Bigsby®